 Situated between the idyllic rural settings of the north and the bustling cities of Liverpool and Manchester, Lancaster’s location enables us to explore some of the most unique areas of geographic interest in the UK.
-You will gain a wealth of hands-on experience with field trips to places such as the Yorkshire Dales, Cumbrian coast and Lake District, as well as international locations such as Iceland, the Brazilian Amazon, New York and Croatia.
+You will gain a wealth of hands-on experience with field trips to places such as the Yorkshire Dales, Cumbrian coast and Lake District, as well as international locations such as Croatia.

 You will develop a fundamental understanding of human geography in your first year Geography modules.
 These modules equip you with a well-rounded introduction to some of the key themes in geography, as well as providing you with the skills used by geographers to analyse problems in both the human and physical aspects of the discipline.
 In addition, you will take language classes, determined by your current level of ability.
 These are taught by native speakers and will ensure you have a solid grasp of the written and spoken language.

 Specialisation begins in second year, enabling you to choose topics that match your particular interests.
-Core modules will focus on practical work, equipping you with a range of analytical and research skills, while optional modules feature cultural and political geography, a field course on food politics in Paris, and the opportunity to gain valuable classroom experience in a local school.
+Core modules will focus on practical work, equipping you with a range of analytical and research skills, while optional modules feature cultural and political geography.
 You will also benefit from specialist German modules, which will develop your communication skills further and broaden your social, political and cultural understanding of Germany.